huggingface/blog/the_n_implementation_details_of_rlhf_with_ppo.md

 # Acknowledgement

 This work is supported by Hugging Face’s Big Science cluster 🤗.
-We also thank the helpful discussion with @Lewis Tunstall and Nathan Lambert.
+We also thank the helpful discussion with @lewtun and @natolambert.